 4. Being Inconsiderate of Your Guests' Financial Situations

 Think about who you're inviting.
 If the guests coming most likely don't own a tuxedo or it would be a struggle for them to rent a tuxedo, perhaps you should reconsider, advises celebrity caterer Andrea Correale, Founder and President of Elegant Affairs in New York City.
 "Otherwise people may decline for this reason solely."

-When some couples plan black tie weddings, they may often think of classical musicians for entertainment, whereas other go the opposite route and hire a 'hipper' band in order to make a rebellious statement, notes Jenkins.
+When some couples plan black-tie weddings, they may often think of classical musicians for entertainment, whereas other go the opposite route and hire a 'hipper' band in order to make a rebellious statement, notes Jenkins.
 "The results are the same though, as the music is only tailored for one audience demographic.
-Instead, the entertainment should take into consideration the audience's diverse tastes and not just base the decision for a band off what guests are required to wear."
+Instead, the entertainment should take into consideration the audience's diverse tastes and not just base the decision for a band of what guests are required to wear."

-First-class service should be demanded for any wedding and reception but particularly when it's black-tie, stresses Jenkins.
-"After all, to be treated as 'passengers flying in economy' on a bad airline misses the mark."
+The first-class service should be demanded any wedding and reception but particularly when it's black-tie, stresses Jenkins.
+"After all, to be treated as 'passengers flying in the economy' on a bad airline misses the mark."
 You've got to give your guests a reason why they went through the trouble of dressing for the occasion and that means service that goes above and beyond.

 If you're going black tie, you've got to go black tie on everything—food, drinks (a premium bar of course) and transportation included, says Chancey Charm Boston wedding planner Jyl Deering.
 Obviously, a sit-down dinner with a classy menu is a must.
 As for transportation, definitely offer valet!
 "I once worked a black-tie wedding where the shuttle service was school buses," tells Deering.
 "It didn't set the mood right for the guests, and they looked a little funny coming off the buses in gowns.
 It was also their first impression of the wedding."
 No bueño!